Jeremy-Ryan-Mills/RISC-V-Quantum/README.md

 Note that so far, only the RISC-V processor has been implemented.
 Soon, the Quantum ISA extension will be added.

 ![block diagram](block_diagram.png "RISC-V Processor Block Diagram")

+## Pulse Scheduler

+In my implementation of the pulse scheduler, the RISC-V core will send instructions to the pulse scheduler over an asynchronous FIFO, and add a pulse from memory into the pulse register FIFO.
+This pulse register will trigger the first pulse in the FIFO when the timer matches the t_start of the pulse.
+For now, all envelopes are constant envelopes.